AleenaTim/doge_and_sound_memory_game/README.md

 work and no matter what difficulty I switched it to, it always resulted into only 1 turn.
 Apparently, the syntax I wrote to reinitialize an array size was incorrect so instead I changed it to pattern.length = numTurns.
 Fortunately, this changed the length and I was able to paste the code into rest of the other game modes.
-I assume it was incorrect because I've already created the pattern Array object and passing it involves creating a new object and the constructor uses the argument for the size of the array.]
+I assume it was incorrect because I've already created the pattern Array object and passing it involves creating a new object and the constructor uses the argument for the size of the array.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) I would like to know how we can use web development to better benefit our community.
+I think the biggest advantage web development has is improving access to information in order to improve lives and provide education on different topics.
+I would say that a great example of how the power of web development can connect people is through CodePath's summer program.
+This gave me and other CodePath applicants the opportunity to learn and build a fun and educational web project.
+By building platforms and tools that allow people to access, discover and collaborate -- we are able to nurture new ideas, increases sociability and gain access to endless amount of information.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-[Initially, I was trying to add dog barks to the button clicks but didn't have enough time.
-I would also "prettify" the buttons, add a timer and more game mode features (example: endless mode to achieve the highest score)]
+Initially, I was trying to add dog barks to the button clicks but didn't have enough time.
+I would also "prettify" the buttons, add a timer and more game mode features (example: endless mode to achieve the highest score)